-The privileges and duties of doctors: UK statutes
+The privileges and duties of doctors in the UK

-A doctor who is registered with a licence to practise is permitted to carry out certain activities and required to fulfil certain duties (often referred to as ‘privileges’).
-These include the right to prescribe prescription-only medicine or sign death certificates.
+A doctor who is registered with a licence to practise is permitted to carry out certain activities (often referred to as ‘privileges’).
+These include but are not restricted to:

 - performing any duties as a physician, surgeon or other medical officer